 Have you ever tried BLW?
 What was your experience like?

 Looking for more tips regarding food and your little on?
-Check out How I Introduced Food To My Daughter and Three Foods Every Toddler Should Have In Their Diet.
+Check out How I Adapted Baby Led Weaning and Three Foods Every Toddler Should Have In Their Diet.